COPRS/infrastructure/docs/user_manuals/how-to/Cluster scaling.md

 ## Monitor the autoscaler

-The cluster-autoscaler exposes metrics that are periodically retrivied by prometheus, you can use for example the grafana dashboard [3831](https://grafana.com/grafana/dashboards/3831) to visualize them.
+The cluster-autoscaler exposes metrics that are periodically retrieved by prometheus, you can use for example the grafana dashboard [3831](https://grafana.com/grafana/dashboards/3831) to visualize them.